 SummaryAvalere's founder and president, Dan Mendelson, recently sat down with Senior Housing News editors to discuss opportunities for senior living providers to leverage data to facilitate synergistic partnerships with payers.

-The discussion focused on two major themes: the use of data in solving the problems around caring for seniors and opportunities to partner with Medicare Advantage (MA).
+The discussion focused on 2 major themes: the use of data in solving the problems around caring for seniors and opportunities to partner with Medicare Advantage (MA).

 Using Data to Solve Caring for Seniors Problems

 There is now a greater availability of patient-identified Medicare data on all patients in systems, which means that we are now able to track the patient from the hospital to the nursing home.
 These data can also tell us whether they have had an experience with home health or went into hospice care.

 Despite the influx and detail of Medicare data, most assisted living facilities do not have the kind of data feeds that a MA plan would want.
 With that said, it is possible to create the appropriate data feeds, and Avalere is ready to provide these services to clients.